numpy/numpy-tutorials/content/mooreslaw-tutorial.md

 * `delimiter = ','`: specify delimeter as a comma ',' (this is the default behavior)
 * `usecols = [1,2]`: import the second and third columns from the csv
-* `skiprows = 1`: do not use the first row, because its a header row
+* `skiprows = 1`: do not use the first row, because it's a header row

 ```{code-cell}
 data = np.loadtxt("transistor_data.csv", delimiter=",", usecols=[1, 2], skiprows=1)